Maximise your money

 If you're an older person on a low income, you have less than £4000 in savings and you're in receipt of state benefits or a pension, the charity Friends of the Elderly has grants to support you.

-You will need a referral from someone like a doctor a social worker to support your grant application.
+You'll need a referral from someone like a doctor or a social worker to support your grant application.

 Visit Friends of the Elderly for more information and to start your application.